nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Session Panel

 The session info will be added as metadata to any live data acquired during a given session.
-A new session starts and global session info resets every time the Nion Swift is closed.
+Every time Nion Swift is closed and reopened, a new session starts and global session info resets.

 .. _Task Panel: